araobp/iot-wireless/README.md

 Time stamp format: <epoch time in seconds>.<msec part of epoch time>

-Note: when it comes to wireless IoT, my experiences in my past IoT projects proves that MQTT messaging should use a CSV format (or binary) rather than JSON that add a lot of overhead.
+Note: when it comes to wireless IoT, my experiences in my past IoT projects proves that MQTT messaging should use a CSV format (or binary) rather than JSON that adds a lot of overhead.

 #### Commands: applications to sensors